-- 9.7.1 All of the runs presented in sections 7 and 8 of this report were based on evidence which underpinned the level of housing growth which they set.
-Some of the runs were based on past housing targets (e.g. those relating to RSS), whereas others were created at the regional level (e.g. those from 4NW) to be incorporated into work on setting new housing targets, where others still were entirely theoretical and had no basis for translation to an operational housing target (e.g. Household Projections, SHMA).
-Many of the runs centred on the range 400 500dpa, including those which were intended to translate directly to housing targets, and those which were based on relatively robust evidence, such as the runs which were taken from the 4NW work.
-This implies that an appropriate level of housing provision might sit within this range. - 9.7.2 As noted at the beginning of this chapter, there is no recommended formula for calculating the ideal housing target.
-Therefore the preferred approach is to use all of the available evidence to justify a level which is considered to be both appropriate and defensible in the light of this available evidence.
-The following section seeks to undertake this exercise.
+9.7.1 All of the runs presented in sections 7 and 8 of this report were based on evidence which underpinned the level of housing growth which they set.
+Some of the runs were based on past housing targets (e.g. those relating to RSS), whereas others were created at the regional level (e.g. those from 4NW) to be incorporated into work on setting new housing targets, whereas others still were entirely theoretical projections and/or assessments of needs and had no basis for translation to an operational housing target (e.g. Household Projections, SHMA).
+Many of the runs centred on the range 400 - 500dpa, including those which were intended to translate directly to housing targets, and those which were based on relatively robust evidence, such as the runs which were taken from the 4NW work.
+This implies, from a simplistic approach, that an appropriate level of housing provision might sit within this range.

-&lt;sup>69 i.e. 50dpa equates to 900 houses over the plan period, and at 30dpa, this equates to approximately 30 hectares of housing land
+&lt;sup>97 i.e. 50dpa equates to 900 houses over the plan period, and at 30dpa, this equates to approximately 30 hectares of housing land